 - Stephen Miller, director of the Center for Business and Economic Research spoke with Yahoo!, Bloomberg, Fox News, San Francisco Chronicle, Las Vegas Review-Journal (twice), The New York Times, and KLAS-TV: 8 News Now.

-- History professor Michael Green connected with the Associated Press (twice), Time, Fox Business, New York Post, Fox News, DailyMail, KVVU-TV: Fox 5, and Nevada Appeal.
+- History professor Michael Green connected with the Associated Press (twice), Fox Business, New York Post, Fox News, and DailyMail.

 - David G. Schwartz, gaming historian and associate vice provost for faculty affairs, talked with the Associated Press (twice), The Washington Post, Fox News, NBC News, Las Vegas Review-Journal (twice), and the Los Angeles Times.